fratambot/data-science-microservice-template/README.md

 ```

 #### 🌐 API
-To test the inference API during development you can move in the `\app` and type:
+To test the inference API during development you can move in the `\app` folder and type:
 ```
 uvicorn --reload main:app
 ```